-B number procedures. i number Executes the specified number of lines, stepping into procedures.

-- x number Executes code from the beginning of the program to the specified line count, or until a breakpoint is hit. - g [[args]] Executes from the current line to the end of the program, stopping at breakpoints.
+s number Executes the specified number of lines, stepping over procedures. i number Executes the specified number of lines, stepping into procedures. x number Executes code from the beginning of the program to the specified line count, or until a breakpoint is hit. g [[args]] Executes from the current line to the end of the program, stopping at breakpoints.
 The optional arguments specify other stopping points.
-The syntax for each optional arguments is:
+The syntax for each optional argument is: filename line period The debugger will stop every period times it reaches the specified line in the named file.